 - a.
 If they do not die, then a cure was found - b.
-If a cure is found, then they will not die - c.
-If they die, then a cure was not found - d.
+If a cure is found, they will not die - c.
+If they die, a cure was not found - d.
 Only if a cure was not found will they die

 C. Conditional arguments: Identify the form of each of the following conditional arguments AND whether it is valid or not.
-Both parts must be correct to get credit for the question (15 points)
+(15 points)